Tuition and Financial Aid

 The Divinity School and Vanderbilt University have a generous financial aid program.
 Awards are to degree-seeking students based upon merit and need.
 Merit scholarships are awarded through the Divinity School.
 They range from full tuition and a stipend to one-third tuition.
 Need-based aid in the form of federal work-study and loans is available through the University Office of Student Financial Aid.
 Most students find that while tuition at Vanderbilt may be higher than at other theological schools, our average tuition award is also higher, making Vanderbilt a very affordable option.

-A typical financial aid package includes scholarships, grants-in-aid, federally-funded graduate student loans, and college work-study employment.
-In addition, the Divinity School’s Office of Admissions and Student Services can provide information and advice about funding from outside sources, including denominational loan and scholarship programs.
+A typical financial aid package includes scholarships, federally-funded graduate student loans, and college work-study employment.
+In addition, the Divinity School’s Office of Admissions can provide information and advice about funding from outside sources, including denominational loan and scholarship programs.

 Merit-Based Financial Aid